 Substituting this equation in (\ref{efolding}) results in

-where we assume $\Omega_i$ is in the order of unity.
-For the dark matter particles with the mass of $m_X \simeq 10$ GeV \citep{april} and $T_{max} \simeq 10^{-4}$ eV, we plot the e-folding in terms of $\eta$ in Figure (\ref{open}) where in the grey area, temperature is higher than $T_{max}$ and we exclude this part.
-From equation (\ref{e}), the probability of having a habitable universe with e-folding larger than this range is highly probable.
+where we assume $\Omega_i$ is of the order of unity.
+For the dark matter particles with the mass of $m_X \simeq 10$ GeV \citep{april} and $T_{max} \simeq 10^{-4}$ eV, we plot the e-folding in terms of $\eta$ in Figure (\ref{open}), where in the grey area, temperature is higher than $T_{max}$ and we exclude this part.
+From equation (\ref{e}), the probability of having a habitable universe with e-folding larger than this range is high.